-Bruins Focus: Maple Leafs, Blues On Deck In Three-Game Week For Boston
+NESN

 The Boston Bruins look to get back to their winning ways this week with three games ahead of them.

-Boston will play its second game of the season against the Toronto Maple Leafs on Tuesday before welcoming the St. Louis Blues to TD Garden for a Stanley Cup rematch.
+Boston concludes its home-and-home with the Toronto Maple Leafs on Tuesday before welcoming the St. Louis Blues to TD Garden for a Stanley Cup rematch.
 The Black and Gold close out their week on the road against a 2-4-0 New York Rangers team.

 The Bruins are coming off two heartbreaking losses against the Tampa Bay Lightning and Maple Leafs, but have the chance to bounce back and end the losing streak at two.
 They will, however, need to do it without David Krejci and Joakim Nordstrom for at least the first game this week.